UNINETTSigma2/documentation/getting_help/faq.md

 and Mac Os X. If you are using Windows you must install some X-server on your local PC.

+---

-## Jobs, submission and queue system
+## Jobs, submission, and queue system

 ### I am not able to submit jobs longer than the maximum set walltime

-For each [job type](../jobs/choosing_job_types.md) there is a maximum walltime.
+For all {ref}`job-types` there is a maximum walltime.
 If you try to set a walltime that is larger than this, the job will not be accepted when you submit it.
-We recommend you to try to segment the job using a [job script](../jobs/job_scripts.md).
-If this does not suit your need, feel free to open a support ticket at <support@metacenter.no>.
+We recommend you to try to segment the job using {ref}`job-scripts`.
+If this does not suit your need, please contact the {ref}`support-line`.
 The main intention to have a limit on the max walltime is to make sure the queue system works as best as possible and as such would give a better experience for most users.

 ### Where can I find an example of job script?